 Within "Survey Data" you find:

-- Data uploaded in the platform at survey level.
+- Data uploaded to the platform at the survey level.

-- Analytic outputs generated in the platform at survey level: Vector file, Raster file etc...
+- Analytic outputs generated in the platform at the survey level: Vector file, Raster file, etc...

 2.3 Base Layers

 Within "Base Layers" you will find: